NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

 * Linear Regression Models:
   * As the temperature rises, the Ozone measures increase.
+  Slope of 2.96 in single variable Model with Temperature, and Target Ozone (O3). r2 value of 0.356525701 indicates 35% variability of the data; 65% of data is not represented.

+  * Target Ozone (O3) measure predictions multiple variables:
-  * There is a positive correlation between pollutant variables carbon monoxide, nitrogen dioxide, suplhur dioxide, PM2.5, and PM10 on Ozone levels.
+  There is a positive correlation between pollutant variables carbon monoxide, nitrogen dioxide, suplhur dioxide, PM2.5, and PM10 and O3.
+  The r2 is 0.5724457157382516 indicates 57% variability of the data.

+  * Target Carbon Monoxide (CO) measure predictions with multiple variables:
+  There is a positive correlation between pollutant variables ozone, nitrogen dioxide, suplhur dioxide, PM2.5, and PM10 and CO.
+  The r2 is 0.723158568713435 indicates 72% variability of the data.

+  * Using Pair Plots to visualize Feature Relationships, it appears that there is:
-  * There is a negative correlation between weather variables Temperature, Pressure, Dewpoint, Rain, and Windspeed on Ozone.
+  The weather variables Temperature, Pressure, Dewpoint, Rain, and Windspeed do not have a significant impact on either O3, or CO.
+  There is a slight correlation between Temperature and both the O3, and CO.
+  The O3 increases with temperature increase.
+(This matches the findings in the exploration of data in Tableau).
+  The CO decreases with temperature increase.
+(This matches the findings in the exploration of data in Tableau).

+  * Visualizing Multicollinearity with Pearson Correlation Coefficient Matrix between All Features (as Independent Features) and Heatmap shows:
+  A positive correlation between Temperature and O3.
+(This matches the findings in the exploration of data in Tableau).
+  A negative correlation between Temperature and CO.
+(This matches the findings in the exploration of data in Tableau).

+  Models can be improved by a larger data set, and fewer independent variables, modifying some parameters for example Test Size.

 * Tableau:
+Exploration done with, and without the additonal variable.
+Results are similar in both visualization sets.
   * O3 has highest levels in the summer months.
 Measures start climbing in April and start to decline in Sept.

   * CO  starts declining in March, climbs in September.
 Exception year 2013 and part of  2015  drop in March and re-peak in  June, decline and re-peak in   Sept.
 2015 yr continues its decline after June and follows the overall trend after.

   * Temperatures in the warmer months may be a contributing feature for increaseing the O3 measures in the warmer summer months.
+  Linear Regression with single variable does show that as temperature increases, the ozone measure increases.

 # Technical Details
 ## Data Selection / Background